ZimCodes/phuber/README.md

 ## Epilogue
-All scraped urls are dumped into the *list_name* file which can then be used with youtube-dl
+All scraped urls are dumped into the *list_name* file which can then be used with youtube-dl or any other video downloader.

 Example:

     youtube-dl -a list.txt

-This command will download best quality videos from the *list_name* file
+This command will download videos from the *list_name* file.